liaochris/ECMA31320/README.md

 All data used is stored in `Data`.
 Unless otherwise mentioned, all `.csv` and `.dta` suffix files are in `Data` and all

+Note that you should modify the commands that change directories in the `.R` and `.do` scripts - those are customized to my and my co-author's code.

  The script `importData.R` prints a list of variable codes that you can request from the PSID data center and `psid_used.csv` which helps map variable codes over time. `psid.csv` is a general codebook obtained from the PSID website.